Best Utilization of Link Structure and Data Enrichment [MAMA Board]

 Hi, welcome to another edition of MAMA Boards by AppsFlyer.
 My name is Noam Gohary and I’m Director of Product at Playtika.
 Playtika is one of the leading gaming companies, with multiple games in the top grossing charts in the US and worldwide.
 Today we will be talking about “Getting More from Your Data and How to Use Your Links Correctly.”

 Data is the most important thing within our industry today; everyone is talking about big data, everyone is talking about how to do it correctly and all the challenges around it.

-The main reason we have an issue is that there are multiple traffic sources, multiple trackers (like AppsFlyer and any other tracker you might be using), and you have your own database – the data flow is obviously, then, very, very different and it’s very, very complex.
+The main reason we have an issue is that there are multiple traffic sources, multiple measurement platform (like AppsFlyer and any other measurement platform you might be using), and you have your own database – the data flow is obviously, then, very, very different and it’s very, very complex.
 To do things correctly, you have to do them smart and I believe that this is one of the biggest challenges for most companies.